 The new veterinarian fees will be $70 per year and veterinary technicians will be $20 per year when fully implemented.
 No fee increases will occur until the CME program is implemented.

 There are no mandates or specific CME subject matter in the new law.
-Consequently, the Michigan Board of Veterinary Medicine will be working to determine the rules.
-MVMA has submitted suggestions to the Board of Veterinary Medicine that they will consider as they move forward.
+Consequently, the Michigan Board of Veterinary Medicine is working to determine the rules.
+MVMA submitted suggestions to the Board of Veterinary Medicine in May of 2016 that they have considered.
+A draft document is currently going through the legal process for the State of Michigan, and a Public Comment period is anticipated in May.
+MVMA will notify members when more information is available.

 MVMA will keep members posted as more information becomes available.